 ACME Computers, Inc. wants to help you find the best computer hardware at the lowest price to meet your specific needs

 My bets are on the second statement for this particular customer.
 However, I might be inclined to vote for the first statement if the company were a national technology company and the potential customer worked at an investment firm.
-The key is to remember that your audience is first and foremost human beings before being customers or prospects, and they have their own likes, dislikes, hobbies, and jobs that make them who they are.
+The key is to remember that your audience is first and foremost human beings before being customers or prospects, and they have their own likes, dislikes, hobbies such as betting on Betfred Near Me, and jobs that make them who they are.
 You need to respect this, even on something as simple as a company description.

 But creating successful site copy isn’t just learning how to say something; many times it’s learning what to say.
 You might not be selling written content as your product, but having interesting writing on your site can be great for business, as long as it is meaningful for your audience.
 Blog posts, articles, case studies, white papers, and anything else written that you feature on a site needs to be something that someone from your target audience would find interesting, humorous, or engaging, and it should never turn them off to what you are selling or promoting.